Thermodynamic cost-controllability tradeoff in metabolic currency coupling

 \subsection{Entropy production rate as a thermodynamic cost}

-Cellular metabolism requires energy to homeostatically maintain their nonequilibrium states.
-The coupling of multiple currency metabolites would {result in an increase in entropy production rate (EPR) as a thermodynamic cost~\cite{himeoka2014entropy,droste2024thermodynamics}.
-The EPR associated with coupling reaction, $\sigma_\cpl$,} is given by~\cite{yoshimura2021information}
+{The entropy production rate (EPR) represents a thermodynamic or energetic cost of maintaining nonequilibrium states homeostatically~\cite{himeoka2014entropy,droste2024thermodynamics}, which can be induced by metabolic currency coupling.} The EPR associated with coupling reaction, $\sigma_\cpl$, is {defined as}~\cite{yoshimura2021information}

-{It increases with both the difference between $\Gamma_X$ and the product of currency pool sizes, $\kc\Atot\Btot$.
-Intuitively, the EPR associated with currency coupling can be viewed as the effective ``friction'' between different currency metabolites (Fig.~\ref{fig:model}C).}
+It increases with both the difference between $\Gamma_A$ and $\Gamma_B$ and the product of currency pool sizes, $\kc\Atot\Btot$.
+Intuitively, the EPR associated with currency coupling can be viewed as the effective ``friction'' between different currency metabolites~{\footnote{{ In nonequilibrium thermodynamics, friction is a typical irreversible process that produces entropy through heat dissipation.
+The amount of heat dissipated by mechanical friction increases with distance traveled and the object's weight (more precisely, normal force).
+In our model, the entropy production rate associated with metabolic currency coupling increases when the charged/uncharged ratios of currency metabolites differ more significantly and when their pool sizes are larger: the former and latter are analogous to the distance traveled and the object's weight or size in mechanical friction, respectively.}}} (Fig.~\ref{fig:model}C).

-Examining the steady-state (housekeeping) EPR $\sigma_{\cpl}^\st$ {in the strong coupling limit ($\kc\,{\gg}\,\kappa_X^\pm/\Xtot$)} provides further implications into the thermodynamic cost of currency coupling. {In this limit,} the housekeeping EPR of currency coupling is given by (see Appendix~\ref{sec:SM_steady_state} for derivation):
+Examining the steady-state (housekeeping) EPR $\sigma_{\cpl}^\st$ {in the strong coupling limit ($\kc\,{\gg}\,\kappa_X^\pm/\Xtot$)} provides further {insight} into the thermodynamic cost of currency coupling. {In this limit,} the housekeeping EPR of currency coupling is given by (see Appendix~\ref{sec:SM_steady_state} for derivation):

 which depends on the $\Atot/\Btot$ ratio, but is independent of {the total abundance of currency metabolites, $\Atot{\,+\,}\Btot$.} It is maximized at {$\Atot/\Btot{\,=\,}\left.\sqrt{\kappa_B^+\kappa_B^-} \middle/ \sqrt{\kappa_A^+ \kappa_A^-}\right.$ and decreases as the system deviates from this balanced $\Atot/\Btot$ ratio (Fig.~\ref{fig:EPR}A).}